-PrioriTree: an Interactive Web Utility for Specifying Priors and Assessing Their Impacts in BEAST Biogeographic Analysis
+PrioriTree: an Interactive Utility for Improving Geographic Phylodynamic Analyses in BEAST

-PrioriTree (https://jsigao.shinyapps.io/prioritree/) is an interactive web utility designed to help researchers specify input files for—and process output files from—analyses of biogeographic history performed using the BEAST software package (Drummond et al. 2012; Suchard et al. 2018).
+PrioriTree is an interactive browser utility—distributed as an R package (see https://jsigao.shinyapps.io/prioritree/ for a demo of the utility)—designed to help researchers specify input files for—and process output files from—analyses of biogeographic history performed using the BEAST software package (Drummond et al. 2012; Suchard et al. 2018).
 The discrete-geographic models implemented in BEAST (Lemey et al. 2009; Edwards et al. 2011) contain many parameters that must be inferred from minimal information (the single geographic area in which each pathogen occurs); inferences under this approach are therefore inherently sensitive to the assumed priors on the model parameters.
 We recently demonstrated that the priors implemented as the defaults in BEAST—and used in the vast majority of published studies—are strongly informative and extremely unrealistic; these misinformative priors distort inferences of biogeographic history (see Gao et al. (2022) for details).

 These considerations motivated our development of PrioriTree to help researchers: (1) interactively specify BEAST discrete-geographic phylodynamic analyses by providing graphical plots of specified priors; (2) specify input files for (and summarize output from) BEAST analyses to assess the prior sensitivity of biogeographic; (3) specify input files for (and summarize output from) BEAST analyses to assess the reative fit of candidate discrete-geographic (prior) models to the study data (by computing Bayes factors), and; (4) specify input files for (and summarize output from) BEAST analyses to assess the absolute fit (adequacy) of discrete-geographic (prior) models to the study data (by means of posterior-predictive simulation).